MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 - Store raw and processed data in your allocated user space `ID_USER_DATA`.
 - Delete unused data when no longer needed to conserve shared storage.
 - Do not browse the internet on the MBO servers.
-- Do not install software on your own, consult with the MBO admins with a request.
+- Do not install software on your own.
+Consult with the MBO admins with a request.
 - Log out from Windows after each session.

 <!-- ## Server Hardware  -->